resource0x/concert0x/doodle-script.md

 The idea is:

-- you are given the outline of the song: the set of notes with associated scales.
-That is, we have an array of pairs [(T0, S0), (T1,S1), (T2, S2),...] where Tn - first (*) note in bar n, Sn - scale in bar n.
+- you are given the outline of the song as the set of notes with associated scales.
+That is, our input is an array of pairs `[(T0, S0), (T1,S1), (T2, S2),...]` where Tn - first (*) note in bar n, Sn - scale in bar n.
 Basically, this array encodes the chord progression of the song, but incorporates also the outline of the melody.

 - your task is to fill the gaps (interpolate) between the notes of the outline.
 Interpolation sequence is called `motif`.
 The motif played in bar N is a melodic pattern that has to **approach** the first note in bar N+1 using the tones of the scale of bar N. You may define several motifs - say, m1, m2 and m3, and program your doodle so that m1 is used in bars 1 and 4, and m2 - in bars 2 and 3, etc. Important: notice that the motif is played in bar N, but its goal is to arrive at the first note of bar N+1, which therefore becomes the target note for the bar N.

 - there's a notation that allows you to write motifs in a position- and scale- independent manner, so you can apply the same motif in a wide range of contexts.

-(\*) normally, Tn is a chord note in Sn.
-And \*normally\*, it's first note in bar n, except for the special case of delayed resolution (to be discussed later).
+(\*) *normally*, Tn is a chord note in Sn.
+And *normally*, it's first note in bar n, except for the special case of delayed resolution (to be discussed later).
 Let's just believe for now it's the first note.

+NOTE: in doodle script, every note carries information about the scale where it belongs - so the outline is programmed just as a sequence of notes (see below)

 ## Motivation

 The intent of this notation is to allow position- and scale- independent encoding of melodic patterns.
 E.g. we can take the pattern from the first bar of the Rondo Alla Turka: `b4 a4 g#4 a4 c5` and interpret it as follows: let T1=c5, S0=S1=A minor.
 We can generalize the pattern in the following manner:
 `T/-1k/+1s T/-1k T/-1k/-1c T/-1k T`.
-Here, for the first note, we have `T/-1k/+1s`, which means: from target note T, go 1 chord note down (`k` stands for 'chord note'), then go 1 scale step up (`s` stands for 'scale note').
+Here, the first note is written as a path expression `T/-1k/+1s`, which means: from target note T, go 1 chord note down (`k` stands for 'chord note'), then go 1 scale step up (`s` stands for 'scale note').
 For the second note, we have
 `T/-1k`, which means: from target note T, go 1 chord note down - and so on.
 If we denote the last note as dot (.), then we can simplify the expression as `T/-1k/+1s ./-1s ./-1c ./+1c T`.
-For another improvement, let's agree to omit the dot in the beginning of the path - then we can shorten the encoding again:  `T/-1k/+1s -1s -1c +1c T`.
+Further, let's agree to omit the dot in the beginning of the expression - then we can shorten the encoding again:  `T/-1k/+1s -1s -1c +1c T`.
 This is our final form.

 Thus, we generalized the pattern by encoding it in position- and scale-independent manner, so it can be applied to different notes of the same or different scale.
 This generalization is made possible by the introduction of 'relative steps' of 3 different kinds: chord-note steps (k-step), s-step (scalewise step) and c-step (chromatic step).
-Basically, the pattern is represented as 1-parameter function (with parameter T).
+Basically, the pattern is represented as 1-parameter function (with parameter T, which carries information about the pitch and the scale where this pitch belongs).
 As an example, when we apply the same pattern to the note T=a4 over F major, we get a sequence `g4 f4 e4 f4 a4`.

-Using doodle notation, the pattern can now be written as: `T/-1c ^T T/+1k T/+2k` or, simpler, as `T/-1c ^T +1k +1k` (T is a parameter, it carries information about the note AND the scale).

 ## What is scale